aslett1/BioPericles/README.rst

 the bases which are consistent throughout the cluster and marks those that are not with an 'N'.

-NB This script currently requires at least ten times as much memory as the size of the biggest input file passed to it.

 ::

   export data=biopericles/tests/data